-In 2010, the most recent year for which figures are available, approximately $130 million in student loan debt was forgiven for more than 10,500 teachers.
-From 2001 through 2009, over 43,000 teachers have received loan forgiveness totaling $390 million under the program.
+In 2013, the most recent year for which figures are available, approximately $254 million in student loan debt was forgiven for more than 31,000 teachers, including nearly $81 million on more than 10,000 borrowers in the Direct Loan program.
+From 2007 through 2012, over 109,000 teachers have received loan forgiveness totaling $866 million under the program.
 Return to table of contents.

 Teacher Education Assistance for College and Higher Education (TEACH) Grants provide aid directly to postsecondary students who are training to become teachers.
 The program provides grants up to $4,000 per year and up to $16,000 total for bachelor’s studies or $8,000 total for master’s studies for tuition, fees, and other housing costs to students who commit to teaching high-need subjects in low-income schools after completing their postsecondary education.
 Bonus TEACH Grants of $500 per year or $2,000 total for a bachelor’s or master’s program are available to individuals retiring from careers in high-need fields who are also eligible for TEACH Grants.
 The TEACH Grant program was authorized by Congress in 2007.